Sparkle Crochet Snowflake an Easy Pattern

 Yarn

-For this crochet snowflake pattern I use Loops n Threads Impeccable Glitter.
+For this crochet snowflake pattern I use Loops n Threads Impeccable Glitter, a #4 yarn.
 The color is Ice Queen White.
-It has blue and red glitter threads.
+The blue and red glitter threads are the perfect way to jazz up white crochet snowflakes.

-This yarn is perfect for a crochet snowflake.
+This yarn makes a gorgeous crocheted snowflake.
 However, I can’t seem to find it anymore.
 But Mary Maxim has a similar yarn with gold glitter thread that would work well!

 There are plenty of yarn with glitter and shiny threads these days.
 What yarn would you use to crochet this snowflake?